Colin Ballard: Military career

-Prince Edward, the prince of Wales with (from left to right) Captain Lord Claud Hamilton, Major General Tom Bridges (GOC 19th Division), Brigadier General Ballard (57th Brigade) and Lieutenant Colonel H.W.
-Dakeyne (CO 8th North Staffords) near Beaussart, France, 1 February 1917.

-Substantive promotion to major occurred in 1908 and he then took up the post of a general staff officer, grade 2 at the 2nd London Division, in succession to Lieutenant Colonel Stanley Maude, from April 1909 and 1910 before moving as a General Staff Officer to the Staff College, Camberley from 1911 to 1913.
-Promotion to lieutenant colonel came in 1913, giving him the opportunity to formally wear his father's "Colonel's Sword" bequeathed to him in 1880, and he was appointed commander, 1st Norfolk Regiment and later 7th, 95th and 14th Infantry Brigades, British Expeditionary Force, France and Belgium, 1914–1916.
-It was whilst he was General Officer Commanding 57th Infantry Brigade in 1916 that he was wounded at the Battle of the Somme.
+Substantive promotion to major occurred on 22 January 1908 and he then took up the post of a general staff officer, grade 2 at the 2nd London Division, in succession to Lieutenant Colonel Stanley Maude, from April 1909 and 1910 before moving as a General Staff Officer to the Staff College, Camberley, from 1911 to 1913.
+Promotion to lieutenant colonel came in 1913, giving him the opportunity to formally wear his father's "Colonel's Sword" bequeathed to him in 1880, and he was appointed commander, 1st Norfolk Regiment.

+On 23 November 1913 he took over the 7th Infantry Brigade of the 3rd Division from Frederick McCracken as its general officer commanding (GOC) and was granted the temporary rank of brigadier general whilst employed in this role.
+He later served as GOC of thd 95th and 14th infantry brigades from 1915–1916.
+It was whilst he was GOC 57th Infantry Brigade in 1916 that he was wounded at the Battle of the Somme.
 His service in France and Flanders earned him three mentions in despatches, a brevet colonel promotion and, in common with his father and with his older brother Admiral George Alexander Ballard, appointment as a Companion of the Order of the Bath.
-Ballard, promoted in January 1917 to substantive colonel, recovered from his wounds and was posted as Military Attaché to Romania from 1917 to 1918.
+Ballard, promoted in January 1917 to substantive colonel, recovered from his wounds and was posted as military attaché to Romania from 6 May 1917 to 1918.
 For his services there, the Romanian government appointed him a Knight of the Order of the Star of Romania and he received the Collar of the Order of Carol I, while the British Government appointed him a Companion of the Order of St Michael and St George.

 For two years after the First World War, Ballard was Officer Commanding No. 2 District, Scottish Command, 1919–1920 and from 1920 to 1923 he held the post of President of the Allied Police Commission in Constantinople.
-He retired in 1923 and occupied his time in writing a number of books.

-Ballard died in 1941 and was survived by his wife.
+He retired from the army on 1 September 1923 and was granted the honorary rank of brigadier general. and occupied his time in writing a number of books.
+Ballard died in 1941.

 Family

 Ballard married at Llanbadarn Fawr, Ceredigion, near Aberystwyth, on 7 October 1902, Lizzie Emelia A. Jones, daughter of General Jenkin Jones, Royal Engineers, of Dolau, Aberystwyth.
-They had no children.